Did we need a gay scene in Netflix’s Castlevania? And was it justified?

-Everybody knows that you should be aiming to adjust your product to the majority of your paying customers.
+Everybody knows that you should be aiming to adjust your product to the biggest portion of your paying customers.

 So why did they decide that going for a minority part of their audience for the cost of losing a big part of their core one is financially justified is beyond me?
-I guess it’s just a trend and also a big part bad higher management.
+I guess it’s just a trend and also a big part weird decisions made by the top management.

 As for the matter at hand – gay/bi Alucard.

-So we had 3 seasons of non-gay Alucard, who is also supposed to be true to the game series (no gay/bi there as well).
-Then suddenly on the pre-epilogue episode of the 3rd season, they dropped the bomb.
+We had 3 seasons of non-gay Alucard, also true to the game series (no gay/bi there as well).
+Then suddenly on the pre-epilogue episode of the 3rd season, we ended up with this sh*t.

 Another Point of View

-I’m trying to imagine this from LGBT point of view.
+I’m trying to imagine this from an LGBT point of view.
 Was it like they screamed in ecstasy, pleased by the perverted sex scene?
-Sweaty fists swaying in the air in front of the flickering TV screen and moans of primal passion?
+Fists swaying in the air in front of the flickering TV screen and moans of primal passion?
 I doubt it!

-You see, NETFLIX, your sex-orientation doesn’t necessarily make you an idiot.
-Thus it can be seen, from miles distance, when you drop something into the plot of a show to target a specific audience.
+You see, NETFLIX, your sexual orientation doesn’t necessarily make you an idiot.
+We can see from a mile’s distance when you shove something into the plot of a show to target a specific audience.
 When there is no build-up, when it’s not doing justice to the story, and it’s blatantly unnecessary!
 If I was gay I’d be even angrier than the straight audience of the show for treating me like a fucking retard who will just praise you for this bullshit move you pulled from your arses.

 UPDATED: 25.12.2020 (After a couple of comments I decided to emphasize the specific reasons why I actually dislike what Netflix did here)

 With that being said, a major problem I have with this is that the scene is unnecessary.
 I don’t care about people’s sexuality, it’s a personal thing.
-I just don’t like the case when I’m forced to a manifestation of a certain agenda through the mainstream media (being that a TV Show, Game, Movie, etc.) for the sake of bare-bone propaganda.
+I just don’t like the case in which I’m forced to manifestation of a certain agenda through the mainstream media (being that a TV Show, Game, Movie, etc.) for the sake of bare-bone propaganda.